jflessau/sqlx-fmt/README.md

 A CLI and GitHub Action to format SQL code within [sqlx](https://github.com/launchbadge/sqlx) macros in Rust files using [sqruff](https://github.com/quarylabs/sqruff?tab=readme-ov-file).

+This is not an official sqlx project, just something I always wanted to have.

 ## Installation

 Install [sqruff](https://github.com/quarylabs/sqruff) if you haven't already: `cargo install sqruff`